For researchers on the lookout for a qualified pool of respondents for their surveys, social media can be a tempting place to look.

 This has the additional benefit of giving your survey a chance to propagate virally.

-Deciding if Social Media is Right For Your Survey
+Deciding if Social Media Surveys Are Right For You

-There are really just two questions you need to answer to find out if you should investigate opportunities for gathering data via social media.
+There are really just two questions you need to answer to find out if you should investigate opportunities for gathering data via social media surveys.

 - Do you have a broadly defined population?
 Social media networks, in order to be successful, are by nature not exclusive.
 Therefore, the broader your population definition the more likely a social media survey is to be useful.
 This isn’t just true for business to consumer surveys; there are now many business-to-business social networks as well.